brazitech/Laravel-AdPan-master/README.md

 If you need full control over the provided views, you can publish them:

 ```
-php artisan vendor:publish --provider="Brazitech\LaravelAdPan\\ServiceProvider" --tag=views
+php artisan vendor:publish --provider="Brazitech\Laravel-AdPan\\ServiceProvider" --tag=views
 ```

 Now, you can edit the views in `resources/views/vendor/adminlte`.

 ## 8. Issues, Questions and Pull Requests

-You can report issues and ask questions in the [issues section](https://github.com/brazitech/AdPan/issues).
+You can report issues and ask questions in the [issues section](https://github.com/brazitech/laravel-adpan/issues).
 Please start your issue with `ISSUE: ` and your question with `QUESTION: `

 If you have a question, check the closed issues first.
 Over time, I've been able to answer quite a few.